keldefrawy/keldefrawy.github.io/_rd_articles/how-a-laboratory-shatters.md

 published: true
 dek: Laboratories do not survive merely because their researchers find new jobs, their building remains occupied, or an acquirer retains the name.
 What matters is whether the working graph of people, tools, memory, autonomy, and transition paths remains connected.
 date: 2026-07-24
-updated: 2026-07-24
+updated: 2026-07-25
-version: "0.1"
+version: "0.2"
-version_sequence: 1
+version_sequence: 2
-revision_summary: Private working draft; not a public version
+revision_summary: Added evidence and measurable boundaries for adjacency capital, including the danger of confusing cohesion with maximal network density.
-reading_time: 18
+reading_time: 21
 central_claim: Laboratory destruction is a loss of connected capability rather than a payroll or real-estate event; preservation must be measured by the survival of critical relationships, complementary roles, assets, memory, problem-selection authority, and paths to use.
 claim_status: Provisional institutional model; the Microsoft closure and IBM transactions are documented, while graph-level capability effects require interviews and longitudinal evidence
 hero_image: /assets/images/rd-ratchet/articles/article-09-laboratory-adjacency.webp